Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 In fact, it is not necessary to run planning from scratch when different tasks share structure.
 For example, your search for coffee may lead you to a city center where many different shops are located; navigating to any of these potential goals will entail navigating to the city center and you can leverage this experience to learn about each of these goals.
-This shared structure can be leveraged by parameterizing a reward-predicting neural network to take the goal as input (what we refer to as \emph{goal conditioning}; \cite{schaul2015universal}).
+This shared structure can be leveraged by parameterizing a reward-predicting neural network to take the goal as input (what we refer to as \emph{goal conditioning};~\cite{schaul2015universal}).
 However, learning to predict which actions will accomplish each goal still needs experience achieving that goal.
-Inspired by an old idea in RL that one can use experience with one goal to learn about many goals~\citep{kaelbling1993learning}, we hypothesize that people gain this experience by counterfactually simulating pursuit of locally accessible goals and providing this simulated experience as input to a learning algorithm.
+Inspired by an old idea in RL that one can use experience with one goal to learn about many goals~\cite{kaelbling1993learning}, we hypothesize that people \textit{preemptively} gain this experience by counterfactually simulating pursuit of locally accessible goals and providing this simulated experience as input to a learning algorithm.
 Doing so then enables people to generalize to these goals later on with relatively little additional computation.
 We refer to this as \emph{Multitask Preplay}.

-In this paper, we describe Multitask Preplay formally and then present a series of human behavioral experiments testing its distinctive predictions.
+In this paper, we describe Multitask Preplay formally and present a series of human behavioral experiments testing its distinctive predictions.
 In particular, we present evidence that humans counterfactually simulate pursuit of alternative goals, using these simulations to update cached predictions.
-We show that our findings hold in both simple grid-worlds and in a complex, partially observable domain (a 2D version of Minecraft) with numerous potential goals.
-Finally, we show that Multitask Preplay outperforms a range of competitive RL algorithms when an environment has many inter-dependent tasks.
+We demonstrate the generalizability of Multitask Preplay by showing that our findings hold in both simple grid-worlds and in a complex, partially observable 2D Minecraft domain with numerous potential goals.
+We conclude with AI simulation results that show that Multitask Preplay improves an artificial agent's ability to generalize to $10,000$ unique new environments with many hierarchical and inter-dependent tasks.
 Taken together, these results suggest that preemptive counterfactual learning is a powerful algorithmic concept for both natural and artificial intelligence.